biosails/pheniqs/docs/vignettes/illumina.md

 "filter incoming qc fail": true
 ```

-Putting things together, we can generate a configuration for demultiplexing the reads into three output files using the *PAMLD* decoder.
-Here, we declare that we expect **5%** of reads to be foreign DNA, which should not classify to any of the barcodes (for instance spiked-in PhiX sequences).
+Putting things together, we can generate a configuration for demultiplexing the reads using the *PAMLD* decoder.
+Here, we declare that we expect **5%** of reads to be foreign DNA (or noise), which should not classify to any of the barcodes (for instance spiked-in PhiX sequences).
 We specify the noise prior with the `"noise": 0.05` directive.
 To mark as *qc fail* those reads with a posterior probability of correct barcode decoding that is below **0.95**, we specify `"confidence threshold": 0.95`.

 >```json
 {